How It Works

 Ten guided questions

-We ask you ten questions about the impact of the crime — one at a time.
+We ask you ten questions, one at a time, about how the crime has affected you.
 Each question focuses on a different area of your life: how you felt, how your health has been affected, your relationships, your finances, and who you were before this happened.
 You don't need to answer every question.
 You don't need to write in perfect sentences.
 Just write what is true for you.

 04